What Is a Peptide? Skin Benefits, Types & Complete Guide

 4Moisturize

-Follow with a moisturizer containing complementary ingredients like ceramides, hyaluronic acid, or niacinamide.
-This seals in the peptides and supports barrier function.
+Follow with a moisturizer that has ceramides, hyaluronic acid, or niacinamide.
+This locks in the actives and supports your barrier.

 -